vultisig/VultiServer/README.md

 ### Vault Management

-#### [POST] /vaults
+#### [POST] /vault

 Create a new vault with specified parties.
-Once the vault is created, the key generation process will start, spinning up a background job (using `cmd/worker` with `asynq`) to join the TSS-coordinator keygen session.
-During this process, the keygen status will be `pending`, and upon completion, it will change to `completed` with public keys available.
+This does not join a key generation yet.
+Only creates it.

 A vault can never be updated to have new signers, a vault is always considered valid, if participants change, we consider that a new vault, as the old vault can technically still be used to sign.